M : Sound and Vibration Terms, Definitions, Units, Measurements ...

 reverberant spectrum.

-Modulus of Elasticity, the ratio of the stress applied to a body to the strain that results in the body in response to it.
+ratio of the stress applied to a body to the strain that results in the body in response to it.
 The modulus of elasticity of a material is a measure of its stiffness and for most materials remains constant over a range of stress.

-Moment, a turning effect produced by a force acting at a distance on an object.
+Moment a turning effect produced by a force acting at a distance on an object.

 Moment of Force see